AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-We can see that casual riders are more likely to take longer rides than members.
-This leads me to believe that casual riders use the bikes for leisure vs the members who probably use the bikes to get to and from work.
+Let’s continue our journey and compare the number of trips per day by casual vs member riders.

-I then followed up with the next SQL statement to compare the number of trips per day by casual and member riders.
+We can assume from the data that casual riders bike more on weekends.
+On the other hand, members bike more on weekdays.

 ```
 SELECT